MarteXcoin-documentation/Documentation/commands/cmd-rpc.rst

 dash-qt
 -------

-MarteX Core QT GUI, use same command line options as dashd with additional options for UI as described below.
+Dash Core QT GUI, use same command line options as dashd with additional options for UI as described below.